daniilgaltsev/fastai_course/README.md

 - fit 2 models with this transform for 25 epochs
 - average their predictions and calculate accuracy
 ###### notes
-- maybe also write a random shuffle-copy or random swap TODO
+- maybe also write a random shuffle-copy or random swap

 ### Homework